pablolozanoa/ML_P2_Gradient-Boosting/README.md

 pip install -r requirements.txt
 ```

-### Contents of requirements.txt:
+### 5.1 Contents of requirements.txt:

 numpy
 matplotlib
 scikit-learn

-Take into account that _scikit-learn_ is only used to generate test datasets (e.g., make_moons) and not used in any model training.
+Take into account that `scikit-learn` is only used to generate test datasets (e.g., make_moons) and not used in any model training.